heremaps/naksha/docs/JBON.md

 Notes: Tags are now a dedicated map, but when exposed, they are joined by an equal sign, the _null_ is default and causes the equal sign to disappear.
 So the tag "foo" becomes "tag=null" and when converting back "tag=null" is converted into "tag".
 Any other value, not being _null_, will be encoded into the tag.
 We do not allow equal signs otherwise, so only one equal sign is allowed in a tag.
 We do this, because we add an GIN index on the tags and allows key-value search at low level.

 #### XyzOp (variant:1)
-The information that clients should send to the database to write features or collections.
-This has to be provided together with a new feature.
+The information that clients should send to the database to write records or collections.
+This has to be provided together with a new record.

 - **op** (integer) - The requested operation (CREATE, UPDATE, UPSERT, DELETE or PURGE).
-- **id** (string) - The feature-id.
+- **id** (string) - The record-id.
 - **uuid** (string or _null_) - If not _null_, then the operation is atomic and the state must be this one (only UPDATE, DELETE and PURGE).
 - **grid** (string or _null_) - If the geo-reference-id is calculated by the client.